UH-StudentServices/uh_courses_embed/README.md

 This Drupal module allows to create content pages that builds an interface for looking for given organisation's courses.

+This module uses NPM package "[courses-app](https://www.npmjs.com/package/courses-app)" to generate distributable JS that embeds courses into the content page.

 ## Getting started
 1. Install module (see how to [install modules](https://www.drupal.org/docs/7/extend/installing-modules))
 2. Create content *"Content" > "Add content" > "Courses Embed"*